AntonovAnton/translate-i18n-vscode/README.md

 - **Use Contractions**: Makes translations less formal (default: true)
 - **Use Shortening**: Uses shortened forms if translation is longer than source (default: false)
+- **Generate Plural Forms**: Generates additional plural form strings (e.g., for i18next) with plural suffixes.
+Do not enable for strict source-to-target mapping (default: false)

 ## Commands